 While it’s true that Vanguard Charitable has a $500 minimum grant, both Fidelity Charitable and Schwab Charitable allow you to grant as little as $50 at a time.

 Funding a DAF now makes a ton of sense if you plan to take the standard deduction in the future.

-Both Dr. Dahle and I live mortgage free, and under the new tax code, we’ll only be able to deduct up to $10,000 in state and local income tax or property tax.
+Both Dr. Dahle and I live mortgage free, and we’ll only be able to deduct up to $10,000 in state and local income tax or property tax.

-A better move would be to contribute $75,000 to a DAF in 2017, taking the full deduction for all $75,000 at today’s (likely higher) marginal tax rate, and donate the money over the next five years from the DAF.
+A better move would be to contribute $75,000 to a DAF in 2019, taking a deduction of over $60,000, and donating the money over the next five years from the DAF.
 With decent returns, they might be able to give $15,000 a year for six or seven years.

 With each grant from a DAF, you decide how much information is shared with the recipient.
 You have the option to share full details including name and address, limited info such as the name you assigned to your fund only, or no information at all.

 Anonymous giving is an excellent way to stay off the mailing lists of the charities you support, and could actually save the charity the money they would spend on sending you marketing materials.

 I don’t love parting with money.
 My relative frugality is a trait that helped me become wealthy, but it can also lead to some miserly Scrooge-like behavior.